 With my knowledge and experience, I am in a fortunate position that I can provide valuable advice to companies and individuals on matters of business strategy.
 But nowadays, my main interest is helping companies develop inclusive work places that give all people similar opportunities regardless of their characteristics, values, and beliefs.

-I also provide coaching and mentoring for people in leadership positions and those aspiring to rise to such positions their organisations.
+I also provide coaching and mentoring for people in leadership positions and those aspiring to rise to such positions in their organisations.

 So please to get in touch with me whichever way you can and let’s get the conversation going.